 - When chilled, spoon or scoop yogurt into 2 yogurt strainer bowls (like the Euro Cuisine Greek Yogurt Maker).
 Could also use 2 nut milk bags hung over a large bowl to collect the whey.
 Strain yogurt in the refrigerator for 1-2 hours (or even overnight) until it reaches desired thickness.

-- Store in a yogurt strainer bowl (like the Euro Cuisine bowl) or in quart size Mason jars topped with a white Mason jar lid.
-The yogurt will stay good in the fridge for up to 2 weeks.
+- Store in a yogurt strainer bowl (like the Euro Cuisine bowl) or in quart size Mason jars topped with white Mason jar lids.
+The yogurt will stay good in the fridge up to 2 weeks.

 - Serve cold topped with fruit, honey, jam, granola, chia seeds, nuts, etc, etc. The topping possibilities are endless!